DIDSR/bias.myti.report/docs/_sources/index.rst.txt

 Bias Visualization
 ------------------

-To visualize bias using myti.report GUI tool, an **input csv** which contains results from bias amplification (and mitigation) experiments is required.
+To visualize bias using bias.myti.report GUI tool, an **input csv** which contains results from bias amplification (and mitigation) experiments is required.
 To make a comparison between bias mitigation methods, users have to implement mitigation algorithms by their choice and aggregate the results into one single csv file.